Coordinator/Clinical Assistant Professor

-I began teaching in the Medical Assisting program in 2014, and am grateful every day that I get to do this work.
-Robin and I work well together and we enjoy connecting with students.
-Our program brings students from many backgrounds together to pursue a career that gives them the ability to touch the lives of patients, to be advocates for healthcare, and to connect with people who deserve quality care.
+I began teaching in the Medical Assisting program in 2014 and am grateful every day that I get to do this work.
+Connecting with students in this program and being able to contribute to their education and life career is very rewarding.
+Our program brings students from many backgrounds together to pursue a career that gives them the ability to touch the lives of patients, to be advocates for healthcare, and to assist people who deserve quality care.

-In 2003, the very physical work of being an upholsterer began wearing on me and I returned to the College of Technology to pursue my other passion: healthcare.
-I had the good fortune of meeting Robin Terrell when we both began as students in the Medical Assisting program.
-We immediately forged a bond and, in the years following graduation, we worked together at Health West, a federally funded clinic whose motto is “Healthcare for Everyone.”
-It was there that we worked with a physician who made a lasting impression on both of us.
+My first medical assisting job was at Health West, a federally funded clinic whose motto is “Healthcare for Everyone.”
+I was fortunate enough to work side-by-side with Robin Terrell, my close friend from the MA program.
+It was there that we both worked with a physician who made a lasting impression on us.
 At the end of every day, Dr. Ty Salness would thank his staff for the work we had done with people who, without Health West, would quite possibly have gone without any healthcare.
 Every evening he would say, “We helped people today.”
 That mentality resonated with me and I have much pride in the quality care we have given to every patient.